vLeeH/vLeeH/README.md

 Enthusiast of python & web development technologies.

+Studying more about Python, mostly in libraries, doing bot's, Machine Learning Tools and Data Science

 ## Stack
+A few things I'm working and learning:
 - 🐍 Python
 - 📅 Data Science
 - 🤖 Machine Learning